sergio-costas/lxcraft/README.md

 It is also in this folder where the snapcraft folders (like *parts*, *stage* or *prime*) are located, so it is easy to enter inside and check the status of the files after a failed building.

+It is possible to include the *--copy-data* parameter after the *shell* command, and the current data in the project folder will be copied into the container, like when the project is build.

 ## Activating the build environment